VW10: 24 Nov. – 15 Dec.

 Day 1: Arrival

 Students arrive and are welcomed at OR Tambo International Airport, Johannesburg, by EcoLife guides and representatives.
-You are transferred to your guesthouse in Pretoria.
+You are transferred to a lodge close to the airport for the night.

 Day 4: North West University